The Social Security Allowance Scheme in Hong Kong provides financial aid to needy individuals and families for daily needs.

 Origins of the Social Security Allowance Scheme

-Prior to 1971, social security in Hong Kong was unofficial and informal.
-Its scope was also restricted because of the relative weakness of the Social Welfare Department which only came into existence in 1958.
+Before 1971, social security in Hong Kong was unofficial and informal.
+Its scope was limited due to the Social Welfare Department’s relative weakness, having only been established in 1958.
 In its early years, the government restricted the role of the Social

 Eligibility for the SSA Scheme’s Benefits

-Before anyone can be deemed eligible for the benefits offered by the SSA Scheme, such a person is required to have fulfilled the eligibility criteria which include requirements pertaining to one’s residence.
-Those who are to be eligible recipients of the SSA Scheme’s benefits have to be residing in Hong Kong while they are receiving the allowance on offer unless they are benefiting from either the Fujian Scheme or the Guangdong Scheme.
-Those eligible for either of these schemes must be residing in the province of China which corresponds to the name of the scheme in order to be eligible for the benefits provided.
+Eligibility for SSA Scheme benefits requires meeting criteria, including specific residence requirements.
+Eligible SSA Scheme recipients must reside in Hong Kong unless benefiting from the Fujian or Guangdong Schemes.
+Those eligible for either of these schemes must be residing in the province of China which corresponds to the name of the scheme to be eligible for the benefits provided.

 SSA Scheme Residential Requirements